Juan Iglesias

-Juan Antonio Iglesias Sánchez (born 3 July 1998) is a Spanish professional footballer who plays as a full-back for La Liga club Getafe.
+Juan Antonio Iglesias Sánchez (born 3 July 1998) is a Spanish professional footballer who plays as a right-back for La Liga club Sevilla.

 Club career

+Early career

 Iglesias was born in Valladolid, Castile and León, and represented Real Valladolid as a youth.
 He made his senior debut with the reserves at the age of 17 on 23 August 2015, coming on as a second-half substitute for Dani Vega in a 0–0 Segunda División B home draw against Cultural y Deportiva Leonesa.

 On 2 September 2017, after featuring sparingly, Iglesias joined UD Logroñés and was initially assigned to the B-team in Tercera División.
 He started to feature for the first team in April 2018, becoming a regular starter afterwards and being converted to a right back; in January 2019, he renewed his contract until June 2021.

+Getafe

 On 18 July 2019, Iglesias signed for another reserve team, Getafe CF B also in the third division.
 He made his first team debut on 17 December of the following year, starting in a 2–1 away win against CD Anaitasuna, for the season's Copa del Rey.

 Iglesias made his La Liga debut on 30 December 2020, starting in a 0–1 away loss against Atlético Madrid.
 Ahead of the 2021–22 campaign, he was definitely promoted to Getas main squad, and renewed his contract until 2026 on 19 August 2021.

 Iglesias scored his first professional goal on 18 September 2022, netting the opener in a 2–0 away win over CA Osasuna.

+Sevilla

+On 11 June 2026, Iglesias agreed to a four-year deal with fellow top tier side Sevilla FC, as his contract with Getafe was due to expire.